 We only accept correctly spelled nationalities.
-Don’t state an ethnicity in this section.
+Do not state an ethnicity in this section.

 Make sure that full names of people listed on the application are provided, not initials.

 When you enter shareholders for a company – known as ‘subscribers’ to the company – check that the subscribers are correct.
-For example, make sure the shareholders’ names are accurate and that the company isn’t subscribing to itself.
+For example, make sure the shareholders’ names are accurate and that the company is not subscribing to itself.

 A subscriber (person or limited company) must have its own legal personality (for example, able to enter into contracts, sue or be sued).
-If the subscriber is a corporate body, ensure you have evidence to confirm that the corporate body has a legal personality.
+If the subscriber is a corporate body, make sure you have evidence to confirm that the corporate body has a legal personality.

 Exemptions of some public details